-Certified Veterinary Technicians may actively practice in Arkansas under the supervision and direction of an Arkansas licensed veterinarian.
-If a Certified Veterinary Technician does not have a supervising veterinarian on file with the Board, they are held in a suspended status, meaning that they are not currently working in the field of veterinary medicine.
-In no way is this suspended status meant to be interpreted as derogatory.
+Certified veterinary technicians and veterinary technologists may actively practice in Arkansas under the supervision and direction of an Arkansas-licensed veterinarian.
+If a certified veterinary technician or veterinary technologist does not have a supervising veterinarian on file with the Board, they are considered inactive.

-The Board does not accept anonymous complaints; therefore, if you wish to file a complaint against a licensee of this Board, or against an individual for practicing veterinary medicine without a license, please complete the Official Complaint Form in its entirety, making sure that it is signed and notarized before being returned to the Board office.
+The Board does not accept anonymous complaints; therefore, if you wish to file a complaint against a licensee of this Board, or against an individual for practicing veterinary medicine without a license, please complete the Official Complaint Form in its entirety, making sure that it is signed and notarized before it’s returned to the Board office.
 Along with the form, please make sure to include ALL information you wish the Board to consider – written statement, patient medical records, photographs, etc. It is recommended that you review Ark.
-Code Ann. §17-101-305 of the Veterinary Medical Practice Act when filling out the Official Complaint Form, as well as the Rules and Regulations relating to Unprofessional Conduct.
-Copies of both can be found under the “Legislation” tab of this website.
+Code Ann. § 17-101-305 of the Veterinary Medical Practice Act when filling out the Official Complaint Form, as well as the Board’s rule on unprofessional conduct.
+Copies of both the Practice Act and Rules can be found under the website’s “Law” tab.

 Once a complaint is received in the Board office, a copy of that complaint will be sent to the licensee or individual named on the form, and they will be asked to respond to the complaint.
-The complaint and response will be reviewed through the Board’s standard investigation process.
-Every effort is made to complete the investigation in a timely manner, but please be aware that in some situations it can take several months to complete the process.
-Both parties will be notified in writing as to the outcome of the investigation.
+The complaint and response will be reviewed through the Board’s standard complaint process.
+Every effort is made to review complaints in a timely manner, but please be advised that it can take several months to complete the process.
+Both parties will be notified in writing as to the outcome of the complaint.

 Confidentiality is important during the investigation of a complaint.
-Do not attempt to contact Board Members during the investigation process.
-If you have any questions, or need to discuss the matter, please contact the Board office.
+Do not attempt to contact Board Members during the review process.
+If you have questions or need to discuss the complaint with someone, please contact the Board office.